Black panther: Jaguar

 In 1801, Félix de Azara described a black jaguar observed by local people near the Paraná River in Paraguay.

 In 2004, a female black jaguar was recorded in Mexico's Sierra Madre Occidental.

 In 2009, a black jaguar was photographed by a camera trap for the first time in Costa Rica's Alberto Manuel Brenes Biological Reserve.

 In Barbilla National Park, black jaguars were recorded in 2013.

 In the mountains of the Cordillera de Talamanca, 104 records of jaguars were obtained between 2010 and 2019; 26 of them showed melanistic jaguars.

 In eastern Panama, black jaguars were repeatedly photographed in the Mamoní River Valley between 2016 and 2018, mostly in primary forest.
+Five black jaguars have been monitored in the Várzea forest of Mamirauá Sustainable Development Reserve in the Brazilian State of Amazonas between 2003 and 2018.

+Black jaguars were also recorded in the Brazilian Pará state.

 Melanism in the jaguar is caused by deletions in the melanocortin 1 receptor gene and conferred by a dominant allele.

-Five black jaguars were monitored by researchers in the Mamirauá Sustainable Development Reserve in the Brazilian State of Amazonas between 2003 and 2018.
-The researchers studied their behaviour in Várzea forest.
+In the United States

+There have been numerous reported black panther sightings in the New Orleans area since late 2010.
+Recent photographs are still under examination by the Louisiana Department of Wildlife & Fisheries.

+In Florida, a few melanistic bobcats have been captured; these have apparently been mistaken for Florida panthers.
+Ulmer (1941) presents photographs and descriptions of two animals captured in Martin County in 1939 and 1940.
+In the photographs, they appear black, and one of the hunters called them black.

+The Academy specimen, upon close examination, is far from black.
+The most heavily pigmented portions are the crown and dorsal area.
+In most lights these areas appear black, but at certain angles the dorsal strip has a decidedly mahogany tint.
+The mahogany coloring becomes lighter and richer on the sides.
+The underparts are lightest, being almost ferruginous in color.
+The chin, throat and cheeks are dark chocolate-brown, but the facial stripes can be seen clearly.
+The limbs are dark mahogany.
+In certain lights the typical spot-pattern of the Florida bobcat can be distinctly seen on the side, underparts and limbs.
+The Bronx Park animal appears darker and the spots are not visible, although the poor light in the quarantine cage may have been the reason.